-One of the biggest issues I have with Gone Home is how it makes you think it'll be scary, but isn't.
+One of the biggest issues I have with Gone Home is how it makes you think it'll be scary, but it isn't.
 In addition to a creepy setup, you find clues throughout the house of Sam's paranormal interests, including some alleged conversations with a ghost using a Ouija board.
 But again, you never encounter any paranormal activities.

 Maybe I'm just disappointed because I thought there would be more sinister elements to the game, but two words come to mind for Gone Home: wasted potential.
 If you don't enjoy scares, and really just want to explore an old house in '95, deducing where its occupants are, Gone Home is the game for you.

 But for most players, the tense setup conflicts drastically with the calm gameplay and lack of action.
 Gone Home has received surprisingly high reviews from many sites, citing its impressive graphics and multifaceted characters.
-While I can't argue with those aspects, for this reviewer they don't outweigh the lackluster "events" of the game.
+While I can't argue with those aspects, for this reviewer, they don't outweigh the lackluster "events" of the game.

-Is Gone Home For You?
+Is Gone Home for You?